hpreston/workshops/netdevops-devenv/lab-virl.md

     virl down --sim-name sbx_nxos_default_h3SOrk
     ```

 1. `virlutils` offers the ability to start a simulation from a GitHub repo, and the organization https://github.com/virlfiles provides a number of example simulations.
-Let's see what is availble.
+Let's see what is available.

     ```bash
     virl search